MTstateIntroStats/IntroStatActivitiesHybrid/_book/01-A02-samplingbias.md

 ### Take-home messages

-1. When we use a biased method of selection, we will over or underestimate the parameter.
+1. When we use a biased method of selection, we will over or underestimate the parameter, on average.

 2. If the sampling method is biased, inferences made about the population based on a sample estimate will not be valid.